Saving Silverman: Plot

-Chained to an engine block in Wayne's garage, Judith helps J.D. realize he is gay.
-She knocks him unconscious to steal his keys and escape, only to be tranquilized by Wayne.
-Returned to the garage, Judith seduces him into releasing one of her hands, so she escapes again.
-She runs to Darren's house in time to see him kiss Sandy, but shames him into confessing his engagement to her.
+Chained to an engine block in Wayne's garage, Judith helps J.D. come to terms with the fact that he is gay.
+Taking advantage of the situation, she knocks him unconscious to steal his keys and escape, only to be chased down and tranquilized by Wayne.
+Returned to the garage, Judith seduces him into releasing one of her hands and revealed her last fiancé was killed in an underground Muay Thai fight.
+Coach Norton is paroled and discovered that the guys didn't kill Judith, so he attempts to do so and she escapes again.
+This time, she runs to Darren's house in time to see him kiss Sandy, but shames him into confessing his engagement to her while revealing what really happened to her.
 Sandy, disappointed, returns to the convent again.

 Darren has Wayne and J.D. arrested.
 Escaping from jail with Coach Norton's help, J.D. and Wayne rush to the convent on the brink of Sandy's final vows as a nun.
-Convincing her that Darren still loves her, they then kidnap Neil Diamond to help Darren and Sandy reunite.
+Convincing her that Darren still loves her, they then kidnap Neil Diamond and urge him to help save Darren from a disastrous marriage and reunite him with Sandy.

-At the wedding, Neil stalls the proceedings with the song "Hello Again" while Darren and Sandy reunite.
-Wayne and Judith (the latter being furious that her wedding is ruined) beat each other up (as love play) and J.D. arrives holding Coach in his arms, who coincidentally reveals to J.D. that he too is gay.
-The couples then wed on stage at Neil Diamond's concert; Darren to Sandy, Wayne to Judith, and J.D. to Coach.
+At the wedding, Neil stalls the proceedings with the song "Hello Again" in which Darren comes to terms with himself and reunites with Sandy.
+Wayne and Judith (the latter being furious that her wedding is ruined) beat each other up (as love play) only to wind up making out, and J.D. arrives holding Coach in his arms, who coincidentally reveals to J.D. that he too is gay.
+All three couples then wed onstage at Neil Diamond's concert in which Diamond ministered the reunions: Darren to Sandy, Wayne to Judith, and J.D. to Coach.
+The show begins as Diamond starts singing with Darren, Wayne, and J.D. playing their instruments while Judith, Sandy, and Norton are the back-up singers.